 Other treatments for endometriosis

-Learn more about living with endometriosis
+Learn more about living with endometriosis.

 Natural therapies for endometriosis

-Many people with endometriosis use natural therapies to manage their symptoms and improve their quality of life.
+Some women use natural therapies to manage their symptoms and improve their quality of life.

 Natural therapies include supplements (vitamins, minerals and fish oils), herbal medicine (tea, tablets and liquids) and nutrition.